 Because religious liberty matters.
 It’s not simply a matter of worship, taking place in a building once a week.
 The mandate forces the question of how Americans may exercise their beliefs in everyday life.
 If an American holds the religiously-based belief that contraception and abortion are immoral, can that American be forced to pay for them?
 How about a business owner who wants to provide employees with health insurance, but on religious grounds wants no part of helping fund contraception and abortion as “preventive care”?

 Two years ago, the Catholic bishops of the United States filed twelve lawsuits challenging the mandate.
-Read Mary Ann Glendon’s Why the Bishops are Suing the Government, written in May 2012.
+Mary Ann Glendon in 2012 wrote Why the Bishops are Suing the Government, published in the Wall Street Journal.
 The issues she described then are still unsettled today.

 “The main goal of the mandate is not, as HHS claimed, to protect women’s health.
 It is rather a move to conscript religious organizations into a political agenda, forcing them to facilitate and fund services that violate their beliefs, within their own institutions.
 The media have implied all along that the dispute is mainly of concern to a Catholic minority with peculiar views about human sexuality.
 But religious leaders of all faiths have been quick to see that what is involved is a flagrant violation of religious freedom.
 That’s why former Arkansas Gov. Mike Huckabee, a Baptist minister, declared, ‘We’re all Catholics now.'”